Who is the most intelligent serial killer?

 Henry Lee Lucas - 85

-While he scored low on IQ tests, was dyslexic and had ADHD, Henry Lee Lucas was - at least in the context of the murdering duo he was in - ‘The Smart One’.
+While he scored low on IQ tests, was dyslexic and had ADHD, Henry Lee Lucas was - at least in the context of the murdering duo he was a part of - ‘The Smart One’.
 He scored a full 11 points higher than his criminal associate Otis Toole.

 Fred West - 84